selma-Bentaiba/selma-Bentaiba.github.io/_blogs/Transformers_laid_out.markdown

 - Explaining the "Attention is all you need" paper ([The Annotated Transformer](https://nlp.seas.harvard.edu/annotated-transformer/))
 - Coding tranformers in PyTorch ([Coding a ChatGPT Like Transformer From Scratch in PyTorch](https://www.youtube.com/watch?v=C9QSpl5nmrY))

-Each follows an amazing pedagogy, Helping one understand a singular concept from multiple point of views (This blog has been highly influenced by the above works)
+Each follows an amazing pedagogy, Helping one understand a singular concept from multiple point of views.
+(This blog has been highly influenced by the above works)

 Here I aim to: